Audi A1 South Africa customization guide: Black Edition, options & colours

 8 min read

-Now, before you rush off to Audi’s website with dreams of check-patterned roof arches and fluorescent yellow accents dancing in your head, a reality check.
-South Africa doesn’t get the full European accessory catalogue.
-We don’t get the Lifestyle Kit Union Square.
-We don’t get the Active Kit.
-We get something arguably better: a simplified range where Audi has done the hard work for you.
+Before you rush to Audi’s website with dreams of fancy European kits, consider this reality.
+South Africa doesn’t get the full accessory catalogue – no Lifestyle Kit Union Square, no Active Kit.
+Nevertheless, we get something arguably better: a simplified range where Audi has already done the clever work for you.

-Let’s dive into what you can actually spec on a South African A1, and how to make it properly yours.
+So let’s dive into what you can actually order on a South African A1.
+Then, we’ll show you how to make it properly yours.

 The Starting Point: Two Models, One Clear Winner